GCSE Intervention Strategies: Making The Most Of Your Extra Lessons

 Work with the individual pupils

-Don’t assume that all pupils will have the same response to being removed from certain lessons.
+Don’t assume that all pupils have the same response to being removed from certain lessons.
 You might find six out of ten of the pupils identified for intervention are happy to come out of PE, but that you’ll get significantly better buy-in from the other four if they can do a session at another time.

 How: intervention strategies to make your GCSE sessions effective